Marijuana taxes are levied on legal purchases of marijuana.

 Where is marijuana legal and how much revenue do state and local governments raise from taxes on marijuana?

 Colorado and Washington have been collecting marijuana tax revenue since 2014.
-In calendar year 2018, Colorado collected $267 million and Washington collected $439 million in marijuana tax revenue, or roughly 0.5 percent of state and local general revenue in each state.
-Four other states reported a full year’s worth of state marijuana tax revenue in 2018: Alaska ($15 million), California ($354 million), Nevada ($87 million), and Oregon ($94, million).
-All of these totals were less than 1 percent of state and local general revenue.
-(Please note, none of these totals include local tax revenue.)
+In 2020, Colorado collected $387 million and Washington collected $474 million in marijuana tax revenue, or roughly 1 percent of state-level general revenue in each state.
+Six other states reported a full year’s worth of state marijuana tax revenue in 2020: Alaska ($24 million), California ($1 billion), Illinois ($53 million), Massachusetts ($82 million), Nevada ($105 million), and Oregon ($158 million).
+All of these totals were less than 1 percent of state general revenue.

-Medical marijuana is legal in 33 states and the District of Columbia and some of these states levy a tax on the purchase.
-However, these tax rates are often the same as or close to the state’s general sales tax rate and do not raise much revenue.
+Medical marijuana is legal in 35 states and the District of Columbia, and some of these states levy a tax on the purchase (others do not because they exempt the purchase of prescription drugs from their general sales tax).
+However, state tax rates on medical marijuana purchases are often the same as or close to the state’s general sales tax rate and do not raise much revenue.

-There are three main ways state and local governments tax marijuana.
+There are three main ways state and local governments tax recreational marijuana.

 Percentage-of-price.
 These taxes are similar to a general sales tax in that the consumer pays a tax on the purchase price and the retailer remits it to the state.
 However, like other excise taxes, the tax rate is typically higher than the state's general sales tax rate.
-A few states levy their percentage of price tax on the wholesale transaction, not the retail transaction, but it is assumed this cost is then passed on to the consumer in the final purchase price.
-Some states also let localities levy a percentage of price excise tax, but typically with a maximum rate.
+Most states levy this tax during the retail transaction (i.e., the consumer pays the tax in addition to the product’s cost at checkout).
+But a few states levy their percentage of price tax on the wholesale transaction (i.e., the tax is paid by the cultivator or distributor) and it is assumed this cost is then passed on to the consumer in the final purchase price.
+Some states also let localities levy a percentage of price excise tax, but typically with a limit on the maximum rate.

 Some states use more than one of these taxes.
 Additionally, some states and localities levy their general sales tax on the purchase of marijuana in addition to their excise taxes.

 California: Weight-based taxes of $9.65 per ounce on marijuana flowers, $2.87 per ounce on marijuana leaves, and $1.35 per ounce on fresh plant.
+These taxes are then built into the final purchase price of various marijuana products.
 Additionally, the state levies a 15 percent excise tax on the retail purchase price, and localities can also levy a percentage-of-price excise tax.
 Further, the state (7.25 percent) and local governments levy their general sales tax on marijuana purchases.

 Illinois: Products with THC content of 35 percent or less are taxed at 10 percent of retail price and those with more than 35 percent are taxed at 25 percent of retail price.
 All marijuana-infused products (e.g., edibles) are taxed at 20 percent of retail price.
 Additionally, all dispensaries pay a 7 percent tax on their gross receipts.
 Marijuana purchases are also subject to state (6.25 percent) and local general sales taxes.

 Maine: Weight-based taxes of $335 per pound of flowers or mature plants, $94 per pound of trim, $1.50 per immature plant or seeding, and $0.35 per marijuana seed.
-The state will also levy a 10 percent excise tax on the retail sale price of marijuana.
-(Note: As of April 2020, Maine was not yet collecting marijuana taxes.)
+These taxes are then built into the final purchase price of various marijuana products.
+The state also levies a 10 percent excise tax on the retail sale price of marijuana.

 Massachusetts: A 10.75 percent state excise tax is levied on the retail transaction price.
 Localities can also levy up to a 3 percent excise tax on the purchase price.
 The state also levies its 6.25 percent general sales tax on marijuana purchases.